libtcod/python-tcod/docs/tutorial/part-01.rst

 .. [#why_not_pathlib]
     :any:`pathlib` is not used because this example is too simple for that.
-    The working directory will be the project root folder for the entire tutorial, including distributions.
+    The working directory will always be the project root folder for the entire tutorial, including distributions.
     :any:`pathlib` will be used later for saved games and configuration directories, and not for static data.

 .. [#init_context] This tutorial follows the setup for a fixed-size console.